tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 ### Creating the Multiparty Bulletproof Range Proof

-One crucial aspect in validating the transaction is still missing, that is each new UTXO must also include a Bulletproof range proof.
+One crucial aspect in validating the transaction is still missing, i.e. each new UTXO must also include a Bulletproof range proof.
 Up to now, Alice, Bob and Carol could each keep their portion of the shared blinding factor $ k\_n $ secret.
-The new combined commitment they created, $ (v\_1H + (k\_1 + k\_2 + k\_3)G) $, cannot be used as is to calculate the Bulletproof range proof, otherwise the three parties will have to give up their portion of the shared blinding factor.
+The new combined commitment they created, $ (v\_1H + (k\_1 + k\_2 + k\_3)G) $, cannot be used as is to calculate the Bulletproof range proof, otherwise the three parties would have to give up their portion of the shared blinding factor.
 Now they need to use a secure method to calculate their combined Bulletproof range proof.

 #### Utilizing Bulletproofs MPC Protocol

-This scheme involves coloring the UTXO to enable attachment of additional proof data, a flag to let the miners know that they must employ a different set of validation rules and a hash of the UTXO and all meta data.
+This scheme involves coloring the UTXO to enable attachment of additional proof data, a flag to let the miners know that they must employ a different set of validation rules and a hash of the UTXO and all metadata.
 The [Bulletproofs Multiparty Computation](../../cryptography/bulletproofs-protocols/MainReport.md#mpc-protocol-for-bulletproofs) (MPC) protocol can be used in a special way to construct a range proof that can be validated by the miners.
-Aggregating the range proofs using this protocol provides a huge space saving; a single Bulletproof range proof consists of 672 bytes, whereas aggregating 16 only consist of 928 bytes [[11]].
-For this scheme the simple information sharing protocol will not be adequate; an efficient, robust and secure implementation of the Bulletproof MPC range proof like that done by Dalek Cryptography [[10]] is suggested.
+Aggregating the range proofs using this protocol provides a huge space saving; a single Bulletproof range proof consists of 672&nbsp;bytes, whereas aggregating 16 only consists of 928&nbsp;bytes [[11]].
+For this scheme, the simple information sharing protocol will not be adequate; an efficient, robust and secure implementation of the Bulletproof MPC range proof such as that done by Dalek Cryptography [[10]] is suggested.

 This scheme works as follows.
-Alice, Bob and Carol proceed to calculate an aggregated MPC Bulletproof range proof for the combined multiparty funds, but each using their own secret blinding factor in the commitment.
-They therefor construct fake commitments that will be used to calculate fake range proofs as follows:
+Alice, Bob and Carol proceed to calculate an aggregated MPC Bulletproof range proof for the combined multiparty funds, but with each using their own secret blinding factor in the commitment.
+They therefore construct fake commitments that will be used to calculate fake range proofs as follows:
 $$
 \begin{aligned}
 \text{Alice's fake commitment:} \mspace{18mu} C\_1(\frac{v\_1}3,k\_1) &= (\frac{v\_1}3H + k\_1G) \\\\